grafana/agent/example/k3d/README.md

 ## Smoke Test Environment

-The smoke test environment is used to validate samples end to end.
+The smoke test environment is used for end-to-end validation of all three observability signals.

 ### Running

 Smoke Test environment is invoked via `/scripts/smoke-test.bash`

-This tool will spin up cluster of Grafana Agent, Cortex, Avalanche, Smoke and [Crow](../../tools/crow/README.md) instances.
+This tool will spin up cluster of Grafana Agent, Cortex, Avalanche, Smoke, [Crow](../../tools/crow/README.md), [Canary](https://grafana.com/docs/loki/latest/operations/loki-canary/) and Vulture instances.
 The Smoke deployment will then periodically kill instances and check for any failed alerts.
 At the end of the duration (default 3h) it will end the testing.

 For users who do not have access to the `us.gcr.io/kubernetes-dev` container registry, do the following to run the smoke test: